mixxorz/Glass/README.md

 ## Customization

 Type `/glass` to open the settings window.
+Type `/glass lock` to unlock the chat frame.

 Not everyone likes the same look.
 Glass tries to accommodate your own preferences by giving you options to change the: